 However, the approval criteria of this section are used, rather than of those of SMC 17G.060.170.
-At the discretion of the Planning Director, the application may be referred to the Design Review Board for recommendation, prior to issuance of a director's decision.
 In accordance with SMC 17G.060.210(B), appeal or request for reconsideration of the director's decision on a type II project permit application is to the hearing examiner as an open record appeal.